12.4 Exam-Week Checklist and Energy Management

 Test Your Knowledge

-The day before the exam, a candidate wants to take a long full practice exam with no time to review.
+The day before the exam, a candidate wants to take a long full-length practice test with no time to review it.
 What is the better choice?

 A